Adverse drug reaction: Seriousness

-Severity is a point on an arbitrary scale of intensity of the adverse event in question.
+Severity is a measure of the intensity of the adverse event in question.
 The terms "severe" and "serious", when applied to adverse events, are technically very different.
 They are easily confused but can not be used interchangeably, requiring care in usage.

-A headache is severe if it causes intense pain.
-There are scales like "visual analog scale" that help clinicians assess the severity.
-On the other hand, a headache is not usually serious (but may be in case of subarachnoid haemorrhage, subdural bleed, even a migraine may temporally fit criteria), unless it also satisfies the criteria for seriousness listed above.
+Seriousness usually indicates patient outcome (such as negative outcomes including disability, long-term effects, and death).

+In adverse drug reactions, the seriousness of the reaction is important for reporting.

 Location

-Adverse effects may be local, i.e. limited to a certain location, or systemic, where medication has caused adverse effects throughout the systemic circulation.

-For instance, some ocular antihypertensives cause systemic effects, although they are administered locally as eye drops, since a fraction escapes to the systemic circulation.
+Some ocular antihypertensives cause systemic effects, although they are administered locally as eye drops, since a fraction escapes to the systemic circulation.